xkoders/sirius/docs/docs/components/actions/button.md

 # Button

-A versatile button component that supports multiple variants, sizes, and states.
+A versatile button component that supports multiple variants, sizes, and states for both React and Vue applications.

 ## 📖 Overview

 The Button component is the primary interactive element in Sirius UI.
-It provides a consistent way to trigger actions, submit forms, and navigate between pages.
+It provides a consistent way to trigger actions, submit forms, and navigate between pages across both React and Vue frameworks.

 ## 🚀 Basic Usage

+### React

 ```tsx
 import { Button } from '@adersolutions/sirius-react';